Ditch your fabric softener and learn how to wash towels with vinegar instead for a fresh and fluffy feel, laundry pros say

 Can you use vinegar and laundry detergent together?

-It is possible to use laundry detergent and vinegar together when reviving towels, but you may find a cup of vinegar does the job on its own, making cleaning with vinegar a cost-effective and eco-friendly laundry technique to have up your sleeve.
-It's a great way to be more sustainable at home and cut down on how much detergent you are using.
+It is possible to use laundry detergent and vinegar together when reviving towels, but you are likely to find that a cup of vinegar does the job on its own, making it a cost-effective and eco-friendly laundry substitute to have up your sleeve.
+It's also a great way to be more sustainable at home and cut down on how much detergent you are using.

 Washing towels with vinegar periodically is super easy, banishes funky smells and keeps them soft.
-Bear in mind that towels, just like anything else, do have a life span, and if it's time to replace them, donate old towels to a pet shelter and follow our rules for buying towels to get the best ones.
+But, bear in mind that towels, just like anything else, do have a life span.
+If you notice any signs you need to replace your towels, donate your old ones to a pet shelter and follow our rules for buying towels to get the best ones.

 Sign up to the Homes & Gardens newsletter